KibuuleNoah/Friendy/README.md

 ---

 ## NOTE
-**All Access Tokens Are included but they are all local scoped and can cause zero security issues unless you deploy the it**
+**All Access Tokens Are included but they are all local scoped and can cause zero security issues unless you deploy it**

 ---